-The Local Authority employs a Parent Partnership Officer, Marion Deeley, to offer impartial advice, advocacy and information to parents about the SEN process and their rights.
+The Local Authority has a SEND Partnership Service (Information, Advice and Support (SENDPS) who are able to to offer impartial advice, advocacy and information to parents about the SEN process and their rights.
 The service can be contacted on pps@peterborough.gov.uk or 01733 863979.
 They can also support parents to access independent supporters to help them through the EHC assessment process.

-11.0 CRITERIA FOR EXITING THE SEND REGISTER
+11.0 CRITERIA FOR EXITING SEND SUPPORT (SEND REGISTER)

 If it is felt that children are making progress which is sustainable then they may be taken off the SEND Register.
-If this is the case then the views of the Class Teacher, SENCo, pupil and parents need to be taken into account, as well as that of any other professionals involved with the child.
+If this is the case then the views of the Class Teacher, SENCos, pupil and parents need to be taken into account, as well as that of any other professionals involved with the child.
 If it is agreed by all to remove the pupil from the register, then all records will be kept until the pupil leaves the school (and passed on to the next setting).
 The pupil will continue to be monitored through the school's usual monitoring procedures.
 If it is felt that the pupil requires additional assistance in the future, then the procedures set out in this policy will be followed.